luslab/luslab.github.io/_docs/nextflow/intro.md

 If you need a pipeline to process a particular type of data, please check [pipelines from the nf-core project](https://nf-co.re/pipelines) first.
 This is an international collaboration aimed at development of gold-standard Nextflow pipelines for processing of different types of bioinformatical and similar data.
-You can read more about nf-core initiative [here](https://nf-co.re/) and on the [nf-core page of our wiki](https://github.com/luslab/luslab.github.io/blob/master/_docs/nextflow/nf-core.md).
+You can read more about nf-core initiative on the [nf-core page of our wiki](https://github.com/luslab/luslab.github.io/blob/master/_docs/nextflow/nf-core.md) and [on their official website](https://nf-co.re/).

 If there is no pipeline for your data in the nf-core collection, or you are setting up your own project, then you will need to right some Nextflow code!